thealexfok/Poker-Simulation/README.md

 # Poker-Simulation
-A simulation of Texas Hold'em in R
+A simulation of Texas Hold'em in R Markdown